Unboxed-Software/solana-course/content/token22-on-chain.md

 ---
-title: Supporting Token Extension Program in on-chain programs
+title: Supporting Token Extensions Program in on-chain programs
 objectives:
 - Accept both token programs' accounts, and mints in your program
 - Explain the differences between the Token Program and Token Extension programs